 Once you start, there will be a small toolbar at the bottom to allow you to stop the recording when you are done.
 You can also hide it as it might cover some specific elements if you want to record your screen.

-Once you are done, you can click on the Stop sharing button or, if you have hidden it, it will appear as a separate browser in your taskbar so you can retrieve it there to then click the button.
+Once you are done, you can click on the Stop sharing button.
+If you hid it, it will appear as a separate browser in your taskbar.
+That way, you can retrieve it there to then click the button.

-Immediately after you stop the recording, whether it is the video camera or the screensharing, you will be brought to the Loom site where your video will automatically appear.
+Immediately after you stop the recording, you will be brought to the Loom site where your video will automatically appear.
 The title under the video will be the name of the web page you had on when you clicked the browser extension, which is likely not what you want.
 No problem, you can edit that to a title that will make sense to you or the person you want to see it.

 In addition, as soon as you stop the recording, the link to this video is copied to your clipboard.
 If you need to come back to it later and retrieve the link, you can do it here: